richardeschloss/lightweight-express-server/README.md

 Think of this as http-server on steroids. http-server is great for getting up and running with front-end development in pretty much any folder on your machine.
 However, there may be a point where you require much greater control over the backend (caching, auth, etc) and this project can be a great starting point for most Express-based web apps.

 This is not a binary, it's the source code that you can toy with.
-I've seen lots of blogs, forums etc where I could sense some confusion out there in the wild.
-This project has example code that works out of the box and should help to make things less confusing.
+Whether you want to run the app in docker containers or on your filesystem not is purely up to you.
+You have the options.
+(But, if you spin up docker containers, make sure your `node_modules` folder is non-existent)

 ## Setup
 ### 1. First step is to clone this repo: